ad52825196/simple-file-system/README.md

-# TinyDOS simple file system
+# TinyDOS Simple File System

 This is a very simple disk operating system called TinyDOS which provides the ability to store and retrieve data on a virtual drive.